Tasnime1/Self-Balancing-Robot/README.md

 :star2: You can find more about the tuning process and other stuff in the documentaion file.

 :star2: Here's a video for the robot in action:arrow_forward:https://rb.gy/kzzo0

-:star2: A fully detailed documentation can be found too! </br></br>